Compare Green Energy Suppliers

 Sometimes suppliers will also offer 100% green gas, although this is usually extremely rare, but if they do, it'll work in the same way as renewable electricity generation does.
 The alternative to offering 100% green gas, is funding international projects around the globe that aim to reduce carbon emissions, offsetting all carbon that is released into the atmosphere through their customer's use of energy.

 If you want to contribute towards a greener world, there’s no better way to start than by changing your energy supplier to one that provides renewable energy.
-We’ve put together a list of the greenest and cleanest in the game right now, so get ready to start switching.
+You'll be surprised to know that a lot of energy suppliers these days offer 100% renewable electricity tariffs, so when asking who the best green energy supplier is, you could be looking a long time for answer.

 All the tariffs Octopus Energy has to offer use 100% renewable forms of electricity from sunlight, wind and water and it’s backed by the UK’s largest investor in solar power, Octopus Investments.